UniversalPython/UniversalPython.github.io/docs/tutorial-basics/terminal.md

 |    ```8```                 |       ۸|
 |    ```9```                 |       ۹|

-Find the whole list of keywords [here](./universalpython/languages/ur/ur_native.lang.yaml).
+Find the whole list of keywords for Urdu [here](https://github.com/UniversalPython/UniversalPython/tree/%D9%85%D8%B1%DA%A9%D8%B2/urdupython/languages/ur/ur_native.lang.yaml).
 Don't worry if you can't find a mapping, you can also use English Python!

 An example of a Hello World Program:
 ```